mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 * **Design** - **Fixed placeholder bug**
     Fixed the bug on placeholders in the proxies and decorators section: now the inputs entered are no longer trimmed!

+* **Design Endpoint** - **Fixed add new route bug**
+    Fixed the bug that made the previously created routh path appear in the textbook "insert route path".

 ### How to update your DevOps Console?